What Is a Good Calcium Score? Complete Guide by Age and Gender

 A calcium score of zero is remarkably reassuring.
 In MESA, participants with CAC = 0 had ten-year ASCVD event rates almost exclusively below 5%, regardless of age, sex, or ethnicity.
 The diagnostic likelihood ratio is 0.41 for coronary heart disease, making it the strongest negative risk predictor available.
 ACC/AHA guidelines support using a zero score to de-risk patients and potentially defer statin therapy.

-However, a zero score does not mean zero risk.
-Non-calcified ("soft") plaque can still be present and is not detected by a calcium scan.
+However, a zero score doesn't mean zero risk.
+Non-calcified ("soft") plaque can still be present and isn't detected by a calcium scan.
 Risk factors like smoking, diabetes, family history, and high cholesterol still matter.

 When to Get a Calcium Score Scan